BBBase-EHeresy/PPPub/docs/battle_companies/using_your_company_in_larger_games.md

 When playing a Matched Play game using your Battle Company, there are a few additional things you should note as you play:

-- When deploying your Battle Company, treat the whole company as a single warband, with the company*'*s leader as the captain of the warband.
+- When deploying your Battle Company, treat the whole company as a single warband, with the company's leader as the captain of the warband.
 Ignore the other rules and restrictions for building a warband when doing this.

 - Your Battle Company will count as being from the same army list as where their **Hero** and **Warrior** models are from for the purposes of Allies and whether the army will receive its Army Bonus.
 For example, a Minas Tirith Battle Company will count as being from the Minas Tirith army list, and a Kârna Battle Company will count as being from the Serpent Horde army list.